Trussell: Using local food bank data to create curiosity and drive action

 Tapping into the curiosity gap with a postcode-powered action

-Every year, the Trussell Trust publishes how many emergency food parcels its network of food banks has distributed across the UK.
+Every year, Trussell publishes how many emergency food parcels its community of food banks has distributed across the UK.
 In 2024, they wanted to do more than just share the headline stats.

 They wanted people to see the scale of hunger in their own area and feel compelled to act.
 At the same time, they were keen to explore whether an interactive action could lead supporters naturally into a higher-bar action like emailing their MP.